CodingHouseStudio/veteranam_info/README.md

 ## License

-This application is released under the [MIT License](https://opensource.org/licenses/MIT).
-You can use the code for any purpose, including commercial projects.
+This application is released under the [FSL-1.1-Apache-2.0 License].

 ---
 ---